Allerman/_headset_/README.md

 When accessing, you will see a minimalist page with the three main buttons of play, pass and return to music.
 Feel free to explore and discover the songs that I have predefined in the playlist.

+*soon a new function will make it possible to visualize the songs in the form of a list*

 # Developed by
  > Allerman Thay.